fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 Enabled features: checker mainlog notification
 ```

-As shown in the output, only the features `checker mainlog notification` are enabled whereas the feature `ido-mysql` is disabled.
+Typically, only the `checker mainlog notification` functions are activated, while the `ido-mysql` function is deactivated.

 Enable the feature `ido-mysql` with the following command: